busyyang/NBA_winner_prediction/readme.md

  ![data files](./images/data_file.png)

 then the features can be create using those files.
-And match result label information can be got from `Schedule and Results`(as the same as studima200).
-Just save all results into `csv` file.
+And match result label information can be got from `Schedule and Results`(as the same as studima200 offered).
+Save all results into `csv` file.

 Please check './data/Year_2016_2017.csv', './data/Year_2017_2018.csv' and './data/Year_2018_2019.csv'.

-check `./data` subpath is like:
+Check `./data` subpath is like:

 ![all_files](./images/all_files.png)